-This category supports standards-based, long-term (10 days and longer) artist residencies that provide students with the opportunity to gain in-depth knowledge and skills in the arts.
+This category is designed to give schools and school districts funding to bring artists into the classroom, either virtually or in person, for a residency during the spring semester of 2022.
+Grant funding supports standards-based, long-term (10 days and longer) artist residencies that provide students with the opportunity to gain in-depth knowledge and skills in the arts.
 Educators and artists collaborate to design an artist residency that meets the specific needs of the school and engages students in hands-on, participatory arts learning.
 At a minimum, artists work with the same group of students for 10 days during the residency.
 Residency days and weeks do not have to be consecutive.
-Residencies can take place either as a part of the school day or outside of the classroom.

 How We Make Funding Decisions

 Applications are evaluated based on the following criteria:

 - Quality of the artists involved in the residency (artists with a demonstrated body of work).

 - Project Impact

 - Strength of education goals and curricular connections

 - Involvement of racially and culturally diverse artists as integral to the project and participation, and reflective of student demographics when appropriate

 - Quality and clarity of project plans and potential for proposed activities to meet project goals.

 - Strength of management and resources necessary to carry out the project (i.e., appropriate budget, appropriate resources, qualifications of project personnel).